How to Add or Remove Widgets on Windows 11 Taskbar

 Advanced Deployment Methods

-For IT administrators or power users, you can manage widgets across a network using the Group Policy Editor or PowerShell.
-These methods allow you to disable the widgets board for all users on a machine.
-You can also use the registry to force these settings.
+If you’re an IT administrator or a power user, you can manage widgets across a network.
+You can use tools like the Group Policy Editor or PowerShell to disable the widgets board for everyone on a machine.
+You can also use the registry to set these options.

 Troubleshooting: Widget Icon Missing